CanonicalLtd/maas-docs/src/en/installconfig-server-iso.md

 [register the rack controller manually](./manage-cli-advanced.html#install-a-rack-controller) (after the server has rebooted) if a mistake was made.

-You can choose to see the typed secret in cleartext.
+You can choose to display the typed secret (necessary for registering the rack controller) in cleartext.
 This can help prevent mis-typing and thus avoiding a failed registration.

 An SSH server is not installed on the rack controller by default.
 Near the end of the generic Server install there will be the opportunity to install optional